AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 function is executed.

-The available launch schema are presented here in three categories: launching nested loops over `Box`/es or 1D arrays, launching generic work and launching using OpenACC or  OpenMP pragmas.
+The available launch schema are presented here in three categories: launching nested loops over Boxes or 1D arrays, launching generic work and launching using OpenACC or  OpenMP pragmas.
 The latest versions of the examples used in this section of the documentation can be found in the AMReX source code at ``amrex/Tutorials/GPU/Launch``.
 Users should also refer to Chapter :ref:`Chap:Basics` as needed for information about basic AMReX classes.

 AMReX also recommends writing primary floating point operation kernels in C++ using AMReX's :cpp:`Array4` object syntax.
-It converts the 1D floating point data array into a simple to understand 3D loop structure, similar in appearance to Fortran, while maintaining performance.
-The details can be found in :ref:`C++ Kernel <sec:basics:cppkernel>`.
+It provides a multi-dimensional array syntax, similar in appearance to Fortran, while maintaining performance.
+The details can be found in :ref:`Array4 <sec:basics:array4>` and :ref:`C++ Kernel
+<sec:basics:cppkernel>`.

 ..
 Overview table???